Async/await: Benefits and criticisms

+The async/await pattern is especially attractive to language designers of languages that do not have or control their own runtime, as async/await can be implemented solely as a transformation to a state machine in the compiler.

-A significant benefit of the async/await pattern in languages that support it is that asynchronous, non-blocking code can be written, with minimal overhead, and looking almost like traditional synchronous, blocking code.
+Supporters claim that asynchronous, non-blocking code can be written with async/await that looks almost like traditional synchronous, blocking code.
 In particular, it has been argued that await is the best way of writing asynchronous code in message-passing programs; in particular, being close to blocking code, readability and the minimal amount of boilerplate code were cited as await benefits.
 As a result, async/await makes it easier for most programmers to reason about their programs, and await tends to promote better, more robust non-blocking code in applications that require it.
-Such applications range from programs presenting graphical user interfaces to massively scalable stateful server-side programs, such as games and financial applications.

-When criticising await, it has been noted that await tends to cause surrounding code to be asynchronous too; on the other hand, it has been argued that this contagious nature of the code (sometimes being compared to a "zombie virus") is inherent to all kinds of asynchronous programming, so await as such is not unique in this regard.
+Critics of async/await note that the pattern tends to cause surrounding code to be asynchronous too; and that its contagious nature splits languages' library ecosystems between synchronous and asynchronous libraries and APIs, an issue often referred to as "function coloring".
+Alternatives to async/await that do not suffer from this issue are called "colorless".
+Examples of colorless designs include Go's goroutines and Java's virtual threads.